About M&R Rush

 At the 2002 outing, thanks to an impromptu jam session, it was decided that the summer of 2003 would mark the return of M&R Rush.
 With the help of Jim Lenz from Paradise Artists, M&R Rush has performed 150 shows, ten of the eleven summers, at summerfests and clubs in Illinois and Indiana.
 The response has been tremendous as performances included shows with Blue Oyster Cult, Pat Travers, REO Speedwagon, Survivor, Kansas, Starship featuring Mickey Thomas, Head East, Uriah Heep, Foghat, Jim Peterik, the legendary Temptations, a benefit performance at the Star Plaza Theatre with Chicago legends The Buckinghams, The Cryan Shames and others for the Hurricane Katrina Relief Fund and a performance at the Taste of Lincoln Avenue in the heart of Chicago at the corner of Lincoln Avenue & Fullerton.

 M&R Rush music has also returned to the airwaves as regional radio stations have featured live-unplugged performances of M&R Rush and music from four recently released CD's.
 In 2014 the band released a Live DVD called "An Evening with M&R Rush Live at the BAC".

-The excitement continues as the band is currently on the road performing on their 2013 "License To Rock" Summer Tour where the band will be performing songs from their most recent "Alpha" CD.
+The excitement continues as the band is currently on the road performing on their 2014 "Livin' For The Music" Summer Tour.

 Keep On Rockin!!!!